krishnakalakkad/C-bmp-mixer/README.md

 ![drawing2](https://github.com/krishnakalakkad/C-bmp-mixer/blob/master/Drawing2.JPG =100x20)

 I discovered that there was a lot of padding within the filetagheader data structure, which is why the brutish method of trying to `fread()` all the data at one shot would not work.
 As such, I had to `fread()` every single primitive data structure in the `filetagheader`.
 At the same time, writing a bunch of `fread()` statements in my main makes the code hard to read for other contributers, and it makes debugging the code a pain.
-So decided to make a C file called `setUp.c`, and write a function called `void readEverything(FileHeaderGroup *headGroup, InfoHeaderGroup *infoGroup, FileGroup *fileGroup);` such that if there was an error that occurred during any one of the `fread`s, I could easily trace it back and set my breakpoints a lot more efficiently, whether I was in GDB or some other IDE.
+So I decided to make a C file called `setUp.c`, and write a function called `void readEverything(FileHeaderGroup *headGroup, InfoHeaderGroup *infoGroup, FileGroup *fileGroup);` such that if there was an error that occurred during any one of the `fread`s, I could easily trace it back and set my breakpoints a lot more efficiently, whether I was in GDB or some other IDE.

 **Effects that this approach had on organization**
 I applied this organization style of compartmentalizing functions into different C files, whick reduced my main function by over 300 lines.
 To do this, I had to pass many thing through reference, so I needed to create a lot of different data structures to organize all the data I had to keep track of.
 These are the supplementary data structures that helped me: